Monthly Survey of Food Services and Drinking Places (MSFSDP)

 Data are collected directly from survey respondents and extracted from administrative files.

 Data collection, data capture, preliminary edit and follow-up are performed by regional office staff.

 Follow-up procedures are applied when a questionnaire has not been received after a pre-specified period of time.

-Administrative data (from the Goods and Services Tax - GST) are the main source for the estimates for the new take-none strata and are used as an auxiliary variable to improve the estimates in the take-some strata for the full-service restaurants and the limited-service eating places for the following provinces: Quebec, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.
+Administrative data (from the Goods and Services Tax - GST) are the main source for the estimates for the take-none strata and are used as an auxiliary variable to improve the estimates in the take-some strata.

 View the Questionnaire(s) and reporting guide(s) .